Using quantum theory to reduce the complexity of input-output processes: Methods

-The above procedure establishes a family of quantum operations $\{\mathcal{M}_x\}_{x \in \mathbfcal{X}}$ that maps each causal state $\ket{s_i}$ to some causal state $\ket{s_j}$ while emitting output $y$ with probability $T_{ij}^{y|x}$.
+The above procedure establishes a family of quantum operations $\{\mathbfcal{M}_x\}_{x \in \mathbfcal{X}}$ that maps each quantum causal state $\ket{s_i}$ to $\ket{s_j}$ while emitting output $y$ with probability $T_{ij}^{y|x}$.
 Thus the quantum transducer operates statistically indistinguishably from its classical counterpart, and must be correct.
-To simulate the future behaviour of the input-output process subject to a future input sequence $\future{x}$, the quantum transducer iterates through the above process by application of $\mathcal{M}_{x^{(0)}}$, $\mathcal{M}_{x^{(1)}}$, etc. in temporal sequence.
+To simulate the future behaviour of the input-output process upon future input $\future{x}$, the quantum transducer iterates through the above process by sequential application of $\mathbfcal{M}_{x^{(0)}}$, $\mathbfcal{M}_{x^{(1)}}$, etc. This establishes the transducer is a valid quantum model.

-\textbf{Proof of Reduced Complexity and Generality.} Here we prove the two remaining results from the main body.
-Given an arbitrary input-output process, whose $\varepsilon$-transducer and quantum transducer has respect input dependent complexities of $C_X$ and $Q_X$, we show that \begin{itemize} \item{\emph{Reduced Complexity:} $Q_X < C_X$ for all non-pathologic input processes $\omni{X}$, whenever the $\varepsilon$-transducer is step-wise inefficient.} \item \emph{Generality:} Given an input-output process, either $Q_X < C_X$ for all non-pathological input processes $\omni{X}$ or there exists no physically realizable model that does this. \end{itemize} Our strategy makes use of the following theorem. \begin{theorem} For any input-output process the following statements are equivalent:
+\textbf{Proof of Reduced Complexity and Generality.} Given an arbitrary input-output process, whose $\varepsilon$-transducer and quantum transducer has respective input dependent complexities of $C_X$ and $Q_X$, we show that \begin{itemize} \item{\emph{Reduced Complexity:} $Q_X < C_X$ for all non-pathological input processes $\omni{X}$, whenever the $\varepsilon$-transducer is step-wise inefficient.} \item \emph{Generality:} Given an input-output process, either $Q_X < C_X$ for all non-pathological input processes $\omni{X}$ or there exists no physically realizable model that does this. \end{itemize} Our strategy makes use of the following theorem. \begin{theorem} For any input-output process the following statements are equivalent:

 \end{theorem} To prove this theorem, we show {\bf A.} (I) is equivalent to (II). {\bf B.} (II) implies (III), {\bf C.} (III) implies (IV) and {\bf D.} (IV) implies (I).